traildb/traildb/doc/docs/technical_overview.md

 A typical situation is that you have a large amount of SSD (disk) space compared to the amount of available RAM.
-If the size of the TrailDBs you need to process exceeds the amount of RAM, performance may suffer or you may need to complicate the application logic to open only a subset of TrailDBs at once.
+If the size of the TrailDBs you need to process exceeds the amount of RAM, performance may suffer or you may need to complicate the application logic by opening only a subset of TrailDBs at once.

 An alternative solution is to open all TrailDBs using [`tdb_open()`](api/#tdb_open) as usual, which doesn't consume much memory